spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/shape-analysis/normalizing-morphometrics-compressions/generate-necessary-inputs.rst

 2. Vertebral labels
 3. Compression labels (``t2_compressed_label-compression.nii.gz``)

-You can also get these files by downloading :sct_tutorial_data:`data_normalizing-morphometrics-compression.zip`.
+These input files can be generated using the commands below.
+However, if you would like to save some time, you can also acquire the generated files directly by downloading :sct_tutorial_data:`data_normalizing-morphometrics-compression.zip`.

 1. Spinal cord segmentation
 ----------------------------